octokit/plugin-rest-endpoint-methods.js/docs/repos/disableDeploymentProtectionRule.md

 Disables a custom deployment protection rule for an environment.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-Removing a custom protection rule requires admin or owner permissions to the repository.
-GitHub Apps must have the `actions:write` permission to use this endpoint.
-For more information, see "[Get an app](https://docs.github.com/rest/apps/apps#get-an-app)".
+The authenticated user must have admin or owner permissions to the repository to use this endpoint.

+OAuth app tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.repos.disableDeploymentProtectionRule({